$3 Billion To Buy U.S. Agricultural Commodities: Vietnam Seeks A Good Deal Of Reciprocal Trade Agreement With The U.S.

 During the trip, Vietnamese businesses signed 20 MoUs, worth a total of $3 billion to buy U.S. agricultural commodities.
 These agreements highlight the strong commitment and goodwill of Vietnam's business community and government to promote balanced trade with the U.S., and to encourage the Trump Administration to reconsider high reciprocal tariffs on Vietnamese goods.

 The visit was warmly welcomed and highly valued by U.S. partners.
-Iowa Governor Kim Reynolds immediately shared her appreciation on X following her meeting with Minister Do Duc Duy:“Excited to welcome Vietnam's Minister of Agriculture and Environment, Do Duc Duy, and the whole Vietnamese delegation to Iowa and celebrate the signing of MOUs and purchase agreements for Iowa commodities.
-The agreements today will help our farmers and strengthen the agricultural supply chain between Vietnam and Iowa”.
-Following the Governor, Mike Naig, Secretary of Iowa Department of Agriculture, put on X:“Yesterday, I met with Vietnam's ag minister and a major trade delegation working to strengthen ties with U.S. ag producers.
-Of the $2B in new MOUs signed, $800M is tied to Iowa”.See also WRISE Hong Kong Announces Senior Management Appointment & Role Expansion to Reinforce Sustainable Growth & Operational Alignment
+Iowa Governor Kim Reynolds immediately shared her appreciation on X following her meeting with Minister Do Duc Duy: 'Excited to welcome Vietnam's Minister of Agriculture and Environment, Do Duc Duy, and the whole Vietnamese delegation to Iowa and celebrate the signing of MOUs and purchase agreements for Iowa commodities.
+The agreements today will help our farmers and strengthen the agricultural supply chain between Vietnam and Iowa'.
+Following the Governor, Mike Naig, Secretary of Iowa Department of Agriculture, put on X: 'Yesterday, I met with Vietnam's ag minister and a major trade delegation working to strengthen ties with U.S. ag producers.
+Of the $2B in new MOUs signed, $800M is tied to Iowa'.

 Brian Baldridge, Ohio Secretary of Agriculture, emphasized during his meeting with Minister Duy that Vietnam and the US, especially Vietnam and Ohio, have complementary strengths, particularly in agricultural trade.
 Ohio sees strong potentials in Vietnam and recognizes the opportunities to expand bilateral trade.
 He noted that stakeholders from both sides should explore new ways for farmers, agribusinesses, and associations to collaborate and build strong, integrated supply chains.
 To support this, both governments should work to remove barriers to agricultural trade.